International summer event celebrates diversity at Doncaster and Bassetlaw Teaching Hospitals

 Zoe Lintin, Chief People Officer, stated: “What a fantastic day it was!
 It was wonderful to see so many colleagues come together to celebrate our diverse community here at DBTH.
 I would like to specifically thank Stacey Nutt, Brett Hill, Estelle Burton, and Airish Saluta for organising this event.

-“The energy and enthusiasm were inspiring, and we owe a great deal to those individuals who have decided to call Doncaster and Bassetlaw home, and support NHS services.”
+“The energy and enthusiasm was inspiring, and I want to thank those individuals who have decided to call Doncaster and Bassetlaw home, and support NHS services.”

 In addition to the performances, the event provided networking opportunities for attendees to connect with Trust representatives and local community groups.